 Parental alienation (or Hostile Aggressive Parenting) involves a group of behaviors that are damaging to children’s mental and emotional well-being and can interfere with a relationship between a child and either parent (mother or father).
 These behaviors most often accompany high conflict marriages, separation or divorce.

 The behaviors whether verbal or non-verbal, cause a child to be mentally manipulated or bullied into believing a loving parent is the cause of all their problems, and/or the enemy, to be feared, hated, disrespected and/or avoided.
+It is traumatic to the children and the parent or other family member that loves them.

 Parental alienation and hostile aggressive parenting deprive children of their right to be loved by and showing love for both of their parents.
 The destructive actions by an alienating parent or other third person (like another family member, or even a well-meaning mental health care worker) can become abusive to the child – as the alienating behaviors are disturbing, confusing and often frightening, to the child, and can rob the child of their sense of security and safety leading to maladaptive emotional reactions.